ethanyanjiali/minChatGPT/README.md

 Also, you can test minChatGPT in [Colab Notebook](https://colab.research.google.com/drive/1LR1sbWTyaNAmTZ1g1M2tpmU_pFw1lyEX?usp=sharing)

 **Disclaimer**:
 1. This model has not been tested or evalauted against its safety.
 It may generate harmful or toxic content.
-So do not use it for any serious purpose.
 2. The demo is only meant to show how to improve small models with RLHF.
 The performance is not comparable with any conversation systems that are backed by large language models.
+3. This is not an error free codebase!
+In fact there may be bugs here and there.
+Please make an issue if you have any questions.

 # Poster
 ![alt text](Poster.png)